rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 contribute = "react-firebase-authorization-roles-permissions.md"
 headline = "React Firebase Authorization with Roles"

 summary = "A tutorial on how to use authorization with roles and permissions when using Firebase in React.
-You will learn how to protect your routes and pages with authorization rules."
+Learn how to protect routes with authorization rules and how to set properties to Firebase users."
 +++

 {{% sponsorship %}}